OpenPrinting/cups-snap/README.md

 Note that running two CUPS instances on one system is not recommended on production systems.
 Disable or remove your system's CUPS if you want to use the Snap's CUPS.

-The Snap is currently in the Edge channel of the Snap Store and therefore can be installed via
+The Snap is currently being prepared to get put into the Edge channel of the Snap Store and there one will be able to install it via

 ```
 snap install --edge cups